kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 In this article, we'll be discussing ClojureScript a compile-to-javascript language.
 We'll be looking at the benefits of working with ClojureScript and how you can quickly get set up to use NPM and your favorite Node.js libraries.

 ## Why ClojureScript?
 There are many articles online explaining the benefits of ClojureScript.
-Some aggregated high level points are:
+Some aggregated high-level points include:

 * __Simplicity__

     With regard to syntax, ClojureScript is a Lisp based language.
-Lisp languages have minimal syntax, so minimal in fact, that we'll be able to cover the syntax in this article.
-In addition to the simple syntax.
-ClojureScript also offers tools to help simplify asynchronous code.
+Lisp languages have minimal syntax.
+They are so minimal, in fact, that we'll be able to cover the syntax in this article.
+In addition to the simple syntax, ClojureScript also offers tools that will help simplify asynchronous code.

 * __Safety__